qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 function from the IDE behind the curtains.
 Therefore, removing the plugin might not remove the set image completely.
 If that occurs, you can remove the image by opening the Command Panel (Cmd-Shift-A/Ctrl-Shift-A) and type `Set Background image` and then manually remove the image, or go into `Settings -> Appearance -> Background Image`.

+**Q**: The title bar is sweet!
+But now all my applications, not only Jetbrains IDE, have the colored title bar!
+Plus, when I close the IDE/disable/uninstall the plugin, the title bar stays the same!
+Help!
+(Note: I'm on Windows)

+**A**: The Dark Title Bar option is indeed changing the title bar accent color OS-wide, therefore it sticks even when the IDE is closed/uninstalled.
+If you want to change it back, follow the instructions at https://www.howtogeek.com/225893/how-to-personalize-windows-10s-appearance/

+**Q**: The dark title bar on Mac sticks as well!

+**A**: As for the Mac Title bar, it is triggered using the IDE Registry.
+Just open the Command Palette (Cmd-Shift-A) and type `Registry`.
+Then you will see at the top the edited values.
+Simply press Revert to those you don't want.